-Lane Partners is proposing to demolish two existing commercial buildings and construct a new three-story office building with two underground parking levels at 1010-1026 Alma Street.
+This project involves the construction of a new three-story non-medical office building with two underground parking levels at 1010-1026 Alma Street.
 The 0.7-acre project site is part of the El Camino Real/Downtown Specific Plan.
-The proposed development would be at the Public Benefit Bonus level, which would exceed the Base level floor area ratio (FAR) for non-medical office uses on the subject site.
-The public benefit bonus proposal included the provision of public plazas along Alma Street, a small pavilion for a cafe, two public electric vehicle charging stations, three public bicycle racks, and a one-time financial contribution to the City.
-Two heritage trees would be removed as part of the development.
+The development is at the Public Benefit Bonus level, which would exceed the Base level floor area ratio (FAR) for non-medical office uses on the subject site.
+The public benefit includes the provision of public plazas along Alma Street, a small pavilion for a cafe, two public electric vehicle charging stations, three public bicycle racks, and a one-time financial contribution to the City.
+The project also includes heritage tree removals and a BMR (Below Market Rate) Housing Agreement to pay in-lieu fees.

 An initial public benefit bonus proposal was reviewed by the Planning Commission on May 18, 2015, where the Planning Commission provided feedback on the project and the proposed public plazas.
 On August 5, 2015, the Housing Commission recommended that the Planning Commission approve the proposed Below Market Rate (BMR) In Lieu Fee Agreement to allow the applicant to pay an in lieu fee to satisfy the project’s BMR obligations.
-On November 2, 2015, the Planning Commission unanimously approved the proposed development, including the BMR In Lieu Fee Agreement.
+On November 2, 2015, the Planning Commission unanimously approved the proposed development, including the BMR In Lieu Fee Agreement (staff report).
+The project is now under construction.

 Below Market Rate (BMR) In Lieu Fee Agreement